Raise kids who love to read with these ten ideas.

 So if pressuring kids to read or having them fill in a chart doesn’t work, what does?

 Certainly making a habit of reading books to kids is a good start (see #2).
-But also having a specific time of day when everyone reads in your house, such as the evening, makes reading feel more like a fun group activity rather than a task your child needs to do on their own.
+But also having a specific time of day when everyone in your house reads, such as the evening, makes reading feel more like a fun group activity than a task your child needs to do on their own.

 #4 Make reading about more than just reading

-When I can’t get my reluctant reader to read, she’s more willing to crack open a book when I suggest we read together, in a special way – such as:
+When I can’t get my reluctant reader to read, she’s more willing to crack open a book if I suggest we read together, in a special way such as: